NEET/JEE Coaching Scholarship

 Answer:

-The rate of heartbeat becomes faster when adrenaline is secreted into the blood so that the supply of oxygen to our muscles is more.
-The amount of blood to the digestive system and skin is reduced because of the small arteries around the muscles of these organs contract.
+The rate of heartbeat becomes faster when adrenaline is secreted into the blood so that the supply of oxygen to our muscles is greater.
+The amount of blood to the digestive system and skin is reduced because the small arteries around the muscles of these organs contract.

 Q.4.
-Why are some patients of diabetes treated by giving injections of insulin ?
+Why are some patients with diabetes treated by giving injections of insulin?

 Answer: